According to the Health Survey for England 2019, nearly two thirds of adults in the UK are either overweight or living with obesity.

 Regardless of your height or BMI, you should try to lose weight if your waist is:

 You're at very high risk and should contact a GP if your waist is:

 Most people gain weight over a long period of time, but modern life doesn’t always make it easy and for some there comes a time when they’ve tried all diets and made the lifestyle changes to help them lose weight but without much success, or with a clear yo-yo weight regain pattern.

 A patient can book an initial no-obligation consultation simply by calling the Private Patient Team on 01580 363 559 and at that first meeting Mr Hamouda or a member of the team will carry out a full assessment including medical, dietary and medication history.

 The various procedures are discussed and the most suitable option, tailored to an individual’s specific situation is chosen.
 A streamlined pre-assessment follows and once all the boxes are ticked, they attend the hospital for their surgery and usually spend one, or two nights, convalescing.

 Patients are discharged with all the necessary medication and continue to see the bariatric surgery team throughout the follow up period.

-With more than a decade of experience, Mr Hamouda is one of the few surgeons offering the full spectrum of weight loss procedures including balloon, band, sleeve, and bypass in its various forms and soon the hospital will introduce the endoscopic sleeve to the list of options.
+With more than a decade of experience, Mr Hamouda is one of the few surgeons offering the full spectrum of weight loss procedures including gastric balloon, gastric band, gastric sleeve, and gastric bypass in its various forms and soon the hospital will introduce the endoscopic sleeve to the list of options.